robertschnitman/robertschnitman/content/CV.md

 ## Data Analyst | Leverage Retirement, Inc.
 *2020 June - Present*

+* Improved efficiency by 86% by employing loops via the AutoIt programming language to condense 7 existing scripts into 1 reduced executable program.

+* Created an AutoIt function to unnest arrays of arrays into a single vector.

 ## Statistical Consultant | Self-employed
 *2016 January – Present*